On classification of complex filiform Leibniz algebras: On transformations of complex filiform Leibniz algebras.

 \section{On transformations of complex filiform Leibniz algebras.}

-Since an arbitrary non-Lie filiform Leibniz algebra up to an isomorphism belongs to one of the classes of the theorem \ref{fil}, we conclude that to consider the isomorphisms inside the classes we need to study the behavior of the parameters under the action of the non-degenerate change of basis.
-As we mentioned above we will consider only the first two classes of the theorem \ref{fil}.
+Since an arbitrary filiform Leibniz algebra, up to an isomorphism, belongs to one of the families of Theorem \ref{thm25}, we conclude that in order to investigate the isomorphisms inside the families, we need to study the behavior of the parameters (structural constants) under the action of the non-degenerate change of basis.
+Further throughout the paper we shall consider only the first two families of Theorem \ref{thm25}.